airtonfel/airtonfel/README.md

   <a href="#"><img src="https://github-readme-stats.vercel.app/api/top-langs/?username=airtonfel&layout=compact&theme=radical&bg_color=30,0d0d0d,191919&title_color=fff&text_color=fff&icon_color=79ff97"></a>
 </p>

-- 🌱 I am currently studying Java and also the Javascript + Node.JS stack
+- 🌱 I am currently studying .NET using C#.
-- 💬 Ask me about IT basics and programming
+- 💬 Ask me about IT Fundamentals, C#, Javascript, IoT, Electronics...
-- 👯 I’m looking to collaborate on web/mobile development projects
+- 👯 I’m looking to collaborate on some public projects or anything related.

 Thanks for the visit.
 If you liked please leave a follow and a star.